Title

 Description

 This is a strikingly colorful 1956 Editrice La Scuola celebration of Antarctic Exploration.
 With compelling imagery, the map honors the achievements of Roald Amundsen and Robert Falcon Scott, the first expeditions to reach the South Pole.
-Herein, are illustrated by the happy achievement of Amundsen, and in sharp contrast, the harrowing defeat of the Scott team.
+Herein, are illustrated by the happy achievement of Amundsen and the harrowing defeat of Scott.

 The Map

 History remembers the 'Race to the South Pole' between Amundsen and Scott as just that, a race.
-However, it was not intended as such and certainly not officially recognized in such a manner.
-Amundsen had been organizing an Arctic expedition since 1908, but in 1909, after Cook and Peary both had reached the North Pole, Amundsen decided to change course.
+However, it was not intended as such.
+Amundsen had been organizing an Arctic expedition since 1908, but in 1909, after Cook and Peary both reached the North Pole, Amundsen decided to change course.
 He had wanted to be the first to the North Pole and had told his supporters as such.
-He believed that, considering Cook's and Peary's accomplishments, there was less prestige surrounding a North Pole expedition.
+He believed that considering Cook and Peary's accomplishments, there was less prestige surrounding a North Pole expedition.
 Thus, Amundsen changed his mind about attempting to reach the North Pole and decided to go for the South Pole, which had not yet been reached.

-This map was created by an unknown artist in the Officine grafiche de 'La Scuola' in Brescia, Italy, and published by Editrice La Scuola in 1956 in 'Scuola Italiana Moderna'.
-There are two editions, this being the 2nd, but there is no substantive changes between them.
+This map was created by an unknown artist in the Officine Grafiche de 'La Scuola' in Brescia, Italy, and published by Editrice La Scuola in 1956 in 'Scuola Italiana Moderna.'
+There are two editions, this being the 2nd, but there are no substantive differences.
 We note cataloged examples at the David Rumsey Map Collection and the Newberry Library.
-This map has appeared on the market several times but remains scarce.
+This map appears on the market occasionally.

 Cartographer